vm8181/Space-Mission-Analysis/README.md

 - Formatting
 - Alignment
 - Transparent pictures
+## Conclusion
+- France has the most successful rate towards space mission.
+You can observe that USA has launched more rockets than other countries but they have more failure as compare to France and USA.
+- Cosmos-3M(11K65M) is the rocket which is used most of sapce missions and It has retired not active.
+- RVSN USSR is the company mission which maximum 1614 successful missions in their list.
+- Site 31/6, Baikonur Cosmodrome, Kazakhstan is the site where most of the missions have launched in space mission history i.e. 251

 ## Lessons Learned

 I have explored interesting websites while building this project that helps me in designing the Power BI dashboard.